“Why am I not happier?”

 Excellence.
 Happiness.
 Contentment.
-The foundation’s in place yet “the good life” is still a distant dream.
+Clarity.
+The foundation’s in place yet the “good life” is still a distant dream.

-If something is off - seems missing - or if a strength has become a weakness, you’re in the right place - welcome!
+If something feels off or missing, or if a strength has become (or doubles as) a weakness, welcome!

-Life’s easier with a confident, someone to share it all with, as meaning and purpose are inspired by your ambition and emotion.
+Life’s easier with a confidante, someone unrelated yet highly-related, with whom and from whom meaning & purpose are inspired by your ambition and emotion.

-This is my role: confident.
+This is my role: confidante.
 It’s what I do and what I offer you.